 We evaluated the CDX-3379 IPR&D asset for potential impairment as a result of the discontinuation of the CDX-3379 program.
-We concluded that the CDX-3379 IPR&D asset was fully impaired, and a non-cash impairment charge of \$3.5 million was recorded for the three months ended June 30, 2020.
+We concluded that the CDX-3379 IPR&D asset was fully impaired, and a non-cash impairment charge of \$3.5 million was recorded in the second quarter of 2020.